Screening the Coulomb interaction leads to a prethermal regime in two-dimensional bad conductors

 thus allowing the study of thermalization dynamics across the quantum metal-insulator transition (MIT).
-Furthermore, it is well known that the electron-phonon coupling between the 2DES and bulk Si, as well as in bulk Si itself, is very weak at low enough temperatures $T$ \cite{Zieve1998,Altshuler2001}.
-In particular, for our devices in the relevant range of $n_\mathrm{s}$, heat transfer between the 2DES and the environment is dominated by electron diffusion through the contacts (drain and source in Fig.~\ref{fig:setup}A), as opposed to phonons, at $T\lesssim 1.6$~K \cite{Zieve1998,Altshuler2001}.
-In that case, any heat transfer comes mainly through the leads attached to the contacts.
-To reduce thermal coupling to the environment even further, we placed the samples and leads in vacuum, unless noted otherwise.
-Finally, the MOSFET structure provides the option of screening the Coulomb interaction within the 2DES by reducing the thickness of the oxide ($d_{\mathrm{ox}}$) that separates the 2DES from the gate (Fig.~\ref{fig:setup}A).
-Therefore, we focus on two sets of Si MOSFETs that were manufactured simultaneously, using identical procedure, the only difference being the value of $d_{\mathrm{ox}}$ \cite{SM}.
-In thick-oxide devices, $d_{\mathrm{ox}}=50$~nm and the Coulomb interaction is long-range, i.e. $\propto 1/r$, similar to most Si MOSFETs used in the studies of a 2D MIT \cite{Abrahams2001,Dragana2012}.
-In thin-oxide devices, $d_{\mathrm{ox}}=6.9$~nm and the Coulomb interaction is screened by the gate, such that it falls off in a dipolelike fashion, as $\propto 1/r^3$ \cite{Widom1988}.
-In particular, in the regime of interest, $0.7 \lesssim d_{\mathrm{ox}}/a<1.5$, where $a=(\pi n_\mathrm{s})^{-1/2}$ is the mean electron separation.
-This implies stronger screening by the gate compared to other ground-plane screening studies in which the corresponding ratio $d/a$ ($d$ is the distance to the ground plane) was larger [e.g. $d/a\sim 1.5 -2.5$ for In$_x$O films \cite{Ovadyahu2019}].
-Nevertheless, it has been established that the equilibrium transport properties of the 2DESs in these two sets of high-disorder Si MOSFETs \cite{Snezana2002,Lin2015} are qualitatively the same, i.e. they are not affected by the range of the Coulomb interaction.
-Here we demonstrate that, in contrast, there is a striking difference in their nonequilibrium dynamics, thus revealing a transition from thermal to MBL-like dynamical behavior as the interaction range is reduced for a fixed disorder strength.
+At low $n_\mathrm{s}$ of interest, the primary cause of the disorder in Si MOSFETs are charged impurities (Na$^+$) that are randomly distributed in the oxide and thus spatially separated from the 2DES; they are effectively frozen below 300~K (ref.\cite{AFS}).
+Furthermore, it is well known that the electron-phonon coupling between the 2DES and bulk Si, as well as in bulk Si itself, is very weak at low enough temperatures $T$ (refs.\cite{Zieve1998,Altshuler2001}).
+In particular, for our devices in the relevant range of $n_\mathrm{s}$, heat transfer between the 2DES and the environment is dominated by electron diffusion through the contacts (drain and source in Fig.~\ref{fig:setup}a), as opposed to phonons, at $T\lesssim 1.6$~K (refs.\cite{Zieve1998,Altshuler2001}).
+The heat transfer further proceeds through the metallic measurement leads attached to the contacts.
+To reduce thermal coupling to the environment even further, we placed the samples and leads in vacuum (Methods), unless noted otherwise.
+Finally, the MOSFET structure provides the option of screening the Coulomb interaction within the 2DES by reducing the thickness of the oxide ($d_{\mathrm{ox}}$) that separates the 2DES from the gate (Fig.~\ref{fig:setup}a).
+In particular, the metallic gate at a distance $d_{\mathrm{ox}}$ from the 2DES creates an image charge for each electron, leading to the interaction law $\propto (1/r - 1/\sqrt{r^2 + 4d_{\mathrm{ox}}^2})$, where the second term accounts for the Coulomb interaction between the electron's image charge and another electron in the 2DES\cite{Widom1988, Ho2009, Skinner2010a, Skinner2010b, Fregoso2013}.
+At large distances $r\gg 2d_{\mathrm{ox}}$, this potential falls off in a dipolelike fashion, as $\propto 1/r^3$.
+Therefore, at low enough densities such that the mean electron separation $2a=2(\pi n_\mathrm{s})^{-1/2}\gg 2d_{\mathrm{ox}}$, a condition more easily satisfied in devices with a smaller $d_{\mathrm{ox}}$, electrons interact as though they were dipoles.